Age-of-consent reform in the United Kingdom: More recent arguments

-By the end of the 20th century, those in favour of reducing the age of consent faster were pointing to faster physical development and increasing levels of sexual activity among adolescents as reasoning.
-More generally in academic work, particularly in sociology, writing on human sexual behaviour debated prohibitions on sexual activity involving children.
+By the end of the 20th century, those in favour of reducing the age of consent were pointing to faster physical development and increasing levels of sexual activity among adolescents as reasoning.
+Moreover, new academic work, particularly in sociology, writing on human sexual behaviour debated prohibitions on sexual activity involving children.

-Although he does not favour total abolition, Francis Bennion, a British liberal humanist also influenced by the historical context of the issue, emphasised the fact that children are "sexual beings", concluding that this in itself makes legal prohibitions unfair.
+Although he did not favour total abolition, Francis Bennion, a British liberal humanist also influenced by the historical context of the issue, emphasised the fact that children are "sexual beings", concluding that this in itself makes legal prohibitions unfair.

 Miranda Sawyer, British journalist specialised in music and youth culture, suggested that "we have sexual feelings from a very early age", considering that sex is "natural behaviour".
 She favoured lowering the age of consent to 12 in the UK while labeling the criminalisation of sexual activity under the age of 16 as "laughably unrealistic".

-In November 2013, a leading public health expert and Faculty of Public Health president, Professor John Ashton, called for the age of consent to be lowered to 15.
+In November 2013, public health expert and Faculty of Public Health president, Professor John Ashton, called for the age of consent to be lowered to 15.
 He said that the current legal limit prevented sexually active younger teenagers from getting support with issues of disease and contraception.
 He said that official figures indicated as many as a third of all 14- and 15-year-olds are having sex in Britain and said that a nationwide debate was needed to discuss the benefits of lowering the present age of consent of 16.
 The call was rejected by then Prime Minister David Cameron and then Deputy Prime Minister Nick Clegg that same year.

 Criticism

-Evidence from some of the groups who have advocated for lowering the age of consent have included known and convicted paedophiles within some of the organisations; for example, the Paedophile Information Exchange.
+Those who have advocated for lowering the age of consent include known and convicted paedophiles within some organisations; for example, the Paedophile Information Exchange.